 What is the town doing?

-Town Council passed the Anti-Idling By-law 2002-153 (pdf, 174 kB) on August 12, 2002.
-It is a violation for a vehicle to idle for more than three consecutive minutes except in certain circumstances.
-Outreach and education surrounding the by-law includes involving school communities and promotion of the by-law at idling hotspots.
+In 2019, Town Council amended and strengthened the Anti-Idling By-law, making it a violation for a vehicle to idle for more than three consecutive minutes except under certain circumstances.
 To request support for a school anti-idling campaign contact firstname.lastname@example.org.
 The town runs an ongoing smog reduction education campaign, targeting town employees.
 Town vehicles and equipment have stickers reminding staff not to idle.

 What you can do: